Pigeon2333/TransferWDPE-Nukkit/README.md

 /wtransfer ServerName

 <h4>Changes</h4>
+1.Change the language to Chinese.

-1.Set "wtransfer.comman" as the default permission for the player.
+2.Set the "wtransfer.command" to the default permission that the player has.

-2.Command "/wtransfer Player Servername" is deleted.
+3.Command "wtransfer Player Servername" is removed.